isovector/certainty-by-construction/src/book/2-numbers.lagda.md

-# The Glory of Numbers
+# An Exploration of Numbers

 In this chapter, we will get our hands dirty, implementing some basic number systems in Agda.
 The goal is threefold: to get some experience thinking about